-A solution for this would be collaborating with stewardship societies to map and upload the missing streams.
-Photo comparisons of the MRG with maps containing the missing streams are provided in the Appendix (Figure 3, Figure 4, Figure 5, Figure 6).
+A solution for this issue would be collaborating with stewardship societies to map and upload the missing streams.

 Stream order of streams on the MRG and Habitat Wizard conflict.
 Both map applications use the Freshwater Atlas for streams and creek networks, however stream order for HabitatWizard is provided by Stream Reports associated with the stream.
-The Streams Report on HabitatWizard were update more recently than the data from the Freshwater Atlas attribute table and reflect information given on FIDQ Query.
+The Stream Reports on HabitatWizard were updated more recently than the data from the Freshwater Atlas attribute table and reflect information given on FIDQ Query.
 This discrepancy could lead to incorrect assessment and assumptions when carrying out desktop analyses.

 Fish observations points are provided by the Knowledge Management Organization within Data BC.
 This dataset is called Known BC Fish Observations and was published on October 9th, 2020, and was most recently update on December 10th, 2020.
 This dataset contains reported fish sightings dating back to December 31st, 1904.
 The dataset includes the name of the agency that reported the fish, the species, activity and life stage of the fish, the date, and relevant information on the waterbody and location of sighting.
 The fish observation points in this dataset are predominantly sourced from reports published by consulting firms or government agencies.
 There is currently a lack of information from citizen scientists, such as stewardship societies, for fish observations points.
 There are multiple stewardship societies active within Atl'ka7tsem/Howe Sound but recorded observations from these groups are not reflected in the MRG.
 A potential source that could be used to enhance fish observation points would be through collaboration with the Pacific Streamkeepers Federation who run the Streamkeepers Database.
 This database compiles surveys from stewardship societies that include Salmonid Spawner Surveys and Juvenile Trapping and Identification.
-Surveys uploaded by stewardship societies include location information and so this could be included in the MRG in the future for a more robust display of fish observations.
+Surveys uploaded by stewardship societies include location information.
+This could be included in the MRG in the future for a more robust display of fish observations.